particle-iot/docs/src/content/getting-started/configuration/env-vars.md

 ### Using project.properties - Application-specific variables

-The `firmwareEnv` key in the project.properties allows bundling of an application binary (.bin) file with an arbitrary JSON file of key - value pairs.
+The `firmwareEnv` key in the project.properties allows bundling of an application binary (.bin) file with an arbitrary JSON file of name - value pairs.

 ```
 name=MyProject